KarrLab/intro_to_wc_modeling/docs/tutorials/linux/building_linux_containers.rst

 How to build a Ubuntu Linux container with Docker
 =================================================
-Docker containers are light weight virtual machines that can be used to run custom environments on top of other machines.
+Docker containers are lightweight virtual machines that can be used to run custom environments on top of other machines.
 Thus, Docker containers are a convenient way to distribute complicated software programs that have numerous dependencies and complicated configurations.
 We are using Docker containers because CircleCI allows users to use Docker containers to customize the environment used to execute each build.
 This makes it much easier to install programs into the environment used by CircleCI to run our builds.

 Docker containers are built by compiling Dockerfiles which are explicit instructions on how to build the container.
 Importantly, this makes Docker containers very transparent.